-The romantic film removed shots containing the World Trade Center.
+The John Cusack-Kate Beckinsale romance, which opened on October 5, 2001, removed shots containing the World Trade Center.

 The over-the-top ninja action game was intended to include a sequence in which Shinobi sticks his katana into the outside wall of a skyscraper and then slides down it, after which the building falls apart, but this was removed.

 Several episodes of the animated TV series containing large-scale destruction were either drastically re-edited or weren't aired in the U.S.